devgunyogesh/OCR-Scanbot/README.md

             console.log(error);
           });

 Look up for console values.
 It comes neither in Result nor in error.
+You have to add eng.testdata and osd.testdata files.